tsbreuer/osu-auto-host/README.md

 # AutoHost for osu!
 A bot for osu! multiplayer to allow automatic beatmap rotation.
-This software was created to test capabilities of ekgame's [Bancho client framework](https://github.com/ekgame/bancho-client) project.
+This software was created to test capabilities of ekgame's [Bancho client framework](https://github.com/ekgame/bancho-client) project *(Please note these links do not work with the current bot, for such look down the readme)*.

 *This bot was originally done by ekgame and i've got his permission to modify it.
 All API's and dependency used are also made by him but contain some slight modifications*

 ## When does a game start?

-Before starting a game, the bot will wait 3 minutes for everyone to get ready.
+Before starting a game, the bot will wait 2 minutes (3 if someone requests for time) for everyone to get ready.
 If everyone is ready before the time runs out - the game will start instantly.
 If about 70% people are ready when the timer runs out - the game will be force-started.

 Alternatively, players can use !ready to be counted as ready instead of clicking on "ready" button ingame.